UgurIpekduzen/Deepfake-Scanner-API/README.md

 # Deepfake-Scanner-API

 ## Installation
 Make sure you have a nvidia gpu with cuda support.
-Scanner can run both on Windows and Linux.

 ### On Linux
 + Clone the repo or download it as a zip and extract to a directory.